 Sherfield School, Hook

-A confident all-rounder and pastorally driven co-ed independent school set in 76 acres of rural splendour.
+A confident all-rounder and pastorally driven co-ed independent day and boarding school set in 76 acres of rural splendour.

 The school is owned and run by GEMS/Bellevue Education, an international educational advisory firm and the largest operator of private schools in the world.
 A perk of this is that children can choose to do terms overseas at other GEMS/Bellevue schools when the time is right.
 Sherfield is technically non-selective, although behaviour and willingness will definitely play a part.
-There are currently around 415 pupils with a rough boys 55% / girls 45% split.
-Roughly 12% board, and class sizes hover delectably low around the 14 kids mark.
+There are currently around 550 pupils, many from Hook and surrounding villages but a good number coming in from Basingstoke and Reading.
+Roughly 12% board and class sizes hover delectably low around the 14 kids mark.

 Sherfield has bags of facilities, some old, some new, and what it doesn’t have it finds elsewhere.
 Tennis courts on the fountain lawn are lovely, and there are fantastic – and much used – multi sports pitches (the kids spend a lot of playtime here) along with a huge indoor sports hall and extensive playing fields.
-The ancient woodland is used by all age groups for Forest School and by the older ones for Duke of Edinburgh award training.
+There’s a lake, nature reserve and ancient woodland used by all age groups for Forest School and by the older ones for Duke of Edinburgh award training.

-There’s no swimming pool yet (kids swim off-site), but plans have been approved for a huge, architecturally impressive glass-domed pool to be built close to the main building.
+There’s no swimming pool yet (kids swim off-site), but designs are being finalised for a huge, architecturally impressive glass-domed pool close to the main building.
 A private next-door golf course is used regularly by older pupils and Sherfield turns out some impressive golfers.
-Other sports stars include a European title-holding ice skater, a GB skier (the annual ski trip is popular), national standard trampolinists and the Independent Schools under 15 tennis champions.

 MUSIC AND DRAMA

 Drama is a calling card for Sherfield.
-This year’s musical, School of Rock, was evidently a massive success (all the pupils I spoke to mentioned it) and it is great to see how student-led the drama offering is.
 From choosing the play itself to choreography, lighting and set design, it’s all done by the kids in an impressive purpose-built theatre.
 This means that pupils who may not see themselves as performers still get to play a huge part.

-The ultra-enthusiastic head of Drama, Mr Reynolds, is a brilliantly Glee Club-esqe and is clearly a favourite.
+The ultra-enthusiastic head of Drama, Mr. Reynolds, is a brilliantly Glee Club-esqe and is clearly a favourite.
 Music is strong too, with two recording studios and plenty of bands formed by the children.
-There’s no orchestra which is unusual, but there are plenty of ensembles and children play instruments from Junior Prep.
+As well as a newly-formed orchestra there are jazz bands, choirs and string quartets.
+Children play instruments from Junior Prep with a reasonable 25% taking individual lessons.

-New-ish head Nick Brain was faced with a mammoth challenge when he arrived just under two years ago.
+Head Nick Brain was faced with a mammoth challenge when he arrived in 2018.
 An unsuited former head and a lack of top-down management meant that the school was in a difficult place and parents were losing faith.
-Fast-forward two years and Sherfield is on top form, with parents writing glowing reports about the school’s revived focus.
+Fast-forward a few years and Sherfield is on top form, with parents writing glowing reports about the school’s revived focus.
+As the school’s more positive reputation has spread, numbers have also risen significantly in the Prep and there’s fierce competition for Year 7 starters.

 Brain was formerly executive head of a federation of schools in Wales and an education advisor for the Welsh government.
 He has a positive, open manner and talks a lot about mindset and outlook, about helping the pupils to flourish and thrive.
-The children clearly think he’s the bee’s knees – on our visit, I lost count of how many smiling little ones ran up to him to say hello.
-He also knew them all by name, which is lovely.
 Sherfield prides itself on its community feel and Brain has really focused on re-involving and supporting parents in all aspects of school life, from his daily meet and greet at the door to his flexible approach to wrap-around care.

 ISI INSPECTION REPORTS